|Don't know why I didn't pose inside the mouth. |

 I’ve seen the eyeballs of Large Marge (all eight or so of them, each differently sized to maintain proportion to the stop-motion-animated clay face) and met the character models from his short film and Vincent Price homage Vincent.
 I’ve peeked into the baby carriage of the Penguin, peered into the jaws of a sandworm, and much more.
 I’ve even seen the severed heads of Pierce Brosnan and Sarah Jessica Parker, although that’s surprisingly never really been on my list.

 Honestly, I didn’t want to leave the exhibit, even to go to the La Brea Tar Pits next door.
 It's officially one of the coolest things I've experienced in my travels, although that's such an extremely subjective statement I should probably edit it out.
 Nevertheless, seeing it rejuvenated my appreciation for Tim Burton’s work and vision.
-I just hope he sticks to that vision.
+I just hope he gets back to that vision at some point.